gallo-json/self-driving-robot/README.md

 - To stop and wait 2 seconds at a stop sign
 - To stop at a red light, and wait until the light turns green
 - To continue moving forward at a green light
-- To follow the road
+- To follow the road at all times

 Detecting the stop signs as well as a red, yellow, or green traffic light can be done with one YOLO model.
 NVIDIA has open-source code for the road following part, which is done using a ResNet model.
 Combining both enables me to achieve all of the above tasks.